407-610-2417

 Pages that show up in AI-driven search results tend to answer the user’s question directly in their content, back it up with context and data, and show signs of expertise.
 Here’s what that looks like in practice:

-• Start with concise answers: The first 2–3 lines in your pages should answer the main question directly.
+• Start with concise answers: The first 2–3 lines on each page should answer the main question directly.
 This format works well for LLM SEO too, since it gives AI models a ready-to-use response that matches how users search.

 Get the Expert AI SEO Services